lindsey98/Research-Papers/active_learning.md

 <2> Selected unlabelled data have different distribution to already labelled data
 <3> Labelled + Selected unlabelled data best approximate the full data distribution

+- Active deep learning for classification of hyperspectral images.
+IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing 2016. [[paper][https://arxiv.org/pdf/1611.10031.pdf]]
+   - Select subset of data as sparse subset selection

+- Deep Similarity-Based Batch Mode Active Learning with Exploration-Exploitation.
+2017 IEEE International Conference on Data Mining (ICDM). [[paper][https://ieeexplore.ieee.org/document/8215530]]
+   - 𝑥∗=𝑎𝑟𝑔𝑚𝑎𝑥_𝑥 E(x)−𝛽𝑆𝑖𝑚(𝑥) (uncertainty-similarity of x w.r.t already selected data)

 - Active learning for convolutional neural network: A core-set approach.
 ICLR 2018 [[paper](https://arxiv.org/pdf/1708.00489.pdf)][[code in Tensorflow](https://github.com/ozansener/active_learning_coreset)] **Core-set**
    - Diversity-based selection, selected unlabelled data + labelled data should be close to the distribution of all training data.
 Use K-center to optimize.
 We are essentially solving. i.e. x_i is random training point, s0+s1 are initial labelled samples + selected unlabelled samples.
 We want to choose b center points such that the largest distance between a data point and its nearest center is minimized.
 In other words, s0+s1 has high coverage on the distributions of x_i.

-- Active deep learning for classification of hyperspectral images.
-IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing 2016. [[paper][https://arxiv.org/pdf/1611.10031.pdf]]
-   - Select subset of data as sparse subset selection

 - Diverse mini-batch Active Learning.
 2019 arxiv. [[paper][https://arxiv.org/pdf/1901.05954.pdf]]
    - Very similar to Core-set, here just apply k-means clustering and take data points closest to the k centroids